 © Università degli Studi di Padova - Credits: HCE Web agency

-In 1992, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) launched the programme UNITWIN (University Twinning and Networking Scheme/Système de jumelage et de mise en réseaux des universitès), in conformity with a specific resolution adopted by the General Conference during its 26th session (1991).
+In 1992 the United Nations Educational, Scientific, and Cultural Organization (UNESCO) launched the programme UNITWIN (University Twinning and Networking Scheme/Système de jumelage et de mise en réseaux des universités), in conformity with a specific resolution adopted by the General Conference during its 26th session (1991).

 The participants are principally universities and research institutes that act in partnership with numerous NGOs, foundations and organizations of the public and private sectors, involved in the field of upper level education.

-The UNESCO chair of Padua carries out the training and research activities of the chair in organic connection with the Interdepartmental Centre of Research and Services on Human Rights and the Rights of Peoples of the University of Padua.
+The UNESCO Chair “Human Rights, Democracy and Peace” carries out its educational and research activities in organic connection with the Human Rights Centre of the University of Padova.